 Overall, I recommend these Montessori Chinese sandpaper cards 蒙特梭利汉字笔画砂纸板 for children who are starting learn how to write Chinese! 蒙特梭利汉字笔画砂纸板 is an effective, hands-on way to establish good Chinese writing foundation!

 If you prefer to DIY your own tactile character cards, you could use glue or puffy paint to create a textured Chinese characters.
 Then you can draw or add mini dot stickers to indicate stroke order.
-I may do this after my daughter has mastered this set of 24 characters.
+I may do this after my daughter has mastered writing this set of 24 characters.

 Please refer to these articles about how to teach Chinese characters: